The D M Charitable Trust

 This funder does not have a public application process.

-THE D M CHARITABLE TRUST operates on a trustee-discretion model, meaning that grants are awarded based on the trustees' own identification of worthy causes and organizations within the Orthodox Jewish community.
+THE D M CHARITABLE TRUST operates on a trustee-discretion model, meaning that grants are awarded based on the trustees' own identification of worthy causes and organisations within the Orthodox Jewish community.
 The trust does not accept unsolicited applications, does not maintain an application portal, and does not publish application guidelines or deadlines.

 Decision Timeline